31December99/Unit3Dup/README.md

 ![Version](https://img.shields.io/badge/force-red)

-Unit3D usualy auto rileva la categoria del media but you can overwrite it with -force command
+Unit3D as usual auto detects the media category but you can override it with the -force command

 **python3 start.py -force game -u "/home/uploader/Hello.world.pdf**